AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-link-share.md

 To unshare previously shared assets as a link, do the following:

-1. When you login to Brand Portal, the **[!UICONTROL File]** view opens by default.
+1. When you log in to Brand Portal, the **[!UICONTROL File]** view opens by default.
 To view the assets you shared as links, navigate to the **[!UICONTROL Shared Links]** view.

-1. Review the links you shared from the list displayed.
+1. Review the links that you shared from the list displayed.

    ![](assets/shared-links.png)